max-liu-112/STGAN-WO/README.md

 | &boxvr;&nbsp; -r9.tfrecords

-r3.tfrecords-r6.tfrecords are the texture components of corresponding resolutions, r9.tfrecords is the RGB images.
+r3.tfrecords-r6.tfrecords are the structure components of corresponding resolutions, r9.tfrecords is the RGB images.

 ## Train networks